dunkware/Market-Data-Platform/README.md

-# Trade-Feed-Platform
+# Market Data Platform

-** Tired of building the same thing over again?
-This project is a set of maven modules that abstract market data and feeds into a common model and provides connectors into specific market feed providers including Polygon and ActiveTick.
-The scope of feed end points is not widely scoped starting with streaming reactive end points that allow subscriptions to 1 second quote snapshots.
+** Complete market data package that provides an abstract market data and feed model with streaming http using reactive libs and market feed provider integrations with ActiveTick and Polygon Providers.
+The API is scope at a common generic abstract model as well as provider specific end points that don't map to a common model.
+Have Fun.

 ## Features
 - **Session Management**: Automatically refreshes session tokens to keep your connection active for continuous data requests.